SkygearIO/guides/chat/basics/js.md

   Conversation; although they are included as Example.
 * We should also explain conversation options are configurable via [`updateConversation`](https://doc.esdoc.org/github.com/skygeario/chat-SDK-JS/class/lib/container.js~SkygearChatContainer.html#instance-method-updateConversation)
+* We should explain or include a link to the UIKit for quick chat application implementation
 * We should mention the TypingIndicator Utility.
 * Expand the Recipient status section
 * Explain and include samples for User Online Indicator